 In this post I review five distilled bits of Warren Buffett advice for those seeking success.
 If it is value you seek, then it is value you will find by reading further.

-If by some odd chance you’ve never heard of Warrant Buffett, he is essentially the most successful investor EVER.
+If by some odd chance you’ve never heard of Warren Buffett, he is essentially the most successful investor EVER.
 He’s worth over $75 billion, has donated over $28.5 billion to charities, and is one of the richest people on the planet.
 So I would venture to say the guy probably has some pretty good advice about success in life.

 Without further ado, here are five distilled bits of Warrant Buffett advice that seekers of success can benefit from immediately.